ucgmsim/workflow/wiki/Using-Workflow.md

+# What Is a Workflow?
+When we talk about "running a ground motion simulation", we really mean this as shorthand for a whole process of tasks that must be completed.
+Just a simple ground motion simulation of only low-frequency waveforms requires:

+1. Defining the fault geometry for the event,
+2. Determining the simulation domain (how much of New Zealand to simulate, and how long the simulation should last)
+3. Generating the initial conditions (what is the slip on the fault, how fast can waves propagate through the ground at various locations and depths)
+4. Running the simulation with these inputs using a finite-difference PDE solver

+This is, of course, very high-level.
+In practice, each step also has sub-steps.
+Moreover, the jobs have dependencies and inputs; you can't run the finite-difference solver until you've defined the domain to simulate and the slip on the fault.

+We define a _workflow_ to be all the following:

+1. The definition of the steps in the process,
+1. the dependencies between these steps,
+1. the code used to execute the steps, and
+1. the inputs to these steps.

+The outputs of the workflow are what we think of when we think of a "ground motion simulation".
+That is, the broadband seismic waveforms, the intensity measures, or the fault slip definitions, or anything else produced as a product of the steps defined in the workflow.

+# NeSI and Workflow Infrastructure

+[NeSI](https://www.nesi.org.nz/) is the New Zealand eScience Infrastructure organisation.
+NeSI provides a national platform of shared high-performance computing tools and eResearch services.
+NeSI provides two platforms we make extensive use of:

+- **The Maui Supercomputer:** This is a specialised Cray supercomputer.
+Initially targeted for [NIWA's](https://niwa.co.nz/) weather modelling needs, it is also available for researchers to run large-scale simulations.

+- **The Mahuika Computing Cluster:** This a bunch of Linux computers running together.
+They appear to you as one computer, but in the background distribute tasks across hundreds of smaller computers.
+Mahuika is the main platform we run simulations on.

+Neither Mahuika nor Maui works like a typical computer.
+Normally, you can execute any task you want at any time.
+However, because the supercomputers are shared resources, you can only _request_ to run a job on the supercomputer.
+It is up to the _scheduler_ to decide when to run your job.
+Managing jobs in our workflows is a difficult problem (some workflows have thousands of individual steps).

+This tutorial will guide you through running workflows on NeSI's platforms and manage these workflows using _Cylc_.

+# Hypocentre

+In addition to NeSI, QuakeCoRE has access to an in-house computer called Hypocentre.
+This computer cannot scale to the size of the NeSI supercomputers, but it is still very powerful.
+The computer has 48 cores and 250GB of RAM available.
+For context, a high-end desktop computer might have around 32GB of RAM and 16 cores, while the computer you're reading this tutorial on likely has at most half of that.

+The advantage of Hypocentre is that we are not subject to resource limits on our simulations, and accessing Hypocentre is much easier than accessing NeSI.
+The software team administers Hypocentre and they can install additional software for simulations as required.

+For many small workflows (e.g. running a single simulation), Hypocentre is a better platform for your needs than NeSI.Talk with the software team before running simulations to get a better understanding of whether you can use Hypocentre for your experiments.

+# What is Cylc?

+Cylc is a workflow orchestration tool.
+We define the workflow, and Cylc's job is to monitor the steps, queue the jobs with NeSI's scheduler, and respond to your requests to stop jobs, restart jobs or inspect their run logs.

+Cylc can also manage workflows run on Hypocentre, but we will not cover the details of that process here.

 # Using Workflow

 This document is a tutorial for the new workflow.
 For those familiar with the old workflow, and in particular the [Rangitata Gorge](https://wiki.canterbury.ac.nz/pages/viewpage.action?pageId=181307633) tutorial, this also highlights a contrast between how the old and new workflow works.